The 12 Best Low-Cost Franchises You Can Purchase In 2020

 Some types of low-cost franchises you can (usually) buy into without breaking the bank include travel agencies, commercial cleaning companies, sports/fitness instructor franchises, education/tutoring franchises, windshield repair, and others.
 Of course, just because a franchise is inexpensive doesn’t mean it’s a good idea to buy into it—some franchises are cheap for a reason: they’re not a good value.
 To help you find a quality, low-cost opportunity, I’ve compiled this list of franchises that not only have a low price tag, but also have the potential for high profits.

-All of the top franchises on this list can potentially be purchased for an initial investment of less than $100K, but some you can buy into for as little as $2,500.
+All of the top franchises on this list can potentially be bought into for an initial franchise fee of less than $50K, but some you can buy into for under $1,000.
 I’ve divided them into categories to make it easier for you to navigate depending on which type of franchise interests you most.

 Table of Contents